veikkonyfors/blog/_posts/2022-09-29-subatomic-particles.md

 #### Color charge

-Related to strong nuclear force, [QCD](#qcd "Quantum chromodynamics.")
 Red, green or blue.
+Relates to strong nuclear force, dealt with in [QCD](#qcd "Quantum chromodynamics.").

 Color quantum state is needed, as some hadrons, e.g. $\Delta^{++}$, consist of quarks with some incompatible quantum states otherwise

 #### Electronvolt

 Unit of energy required to have an electron move through a voltage difference of 1V in an electric field. $1eV=1.602\cdot 10^{-19}J \hspace{1em}(\frac{kgm^2}{s^2})$

 #### QCD

 Quantum chromodynamics, describes **Strong Nuclear Force**.
 Red, green and blue colors add up to neutral.
-All quarks in the hadron need to have different color, resulting to a colorless hadron.
+All quarks in a [hadron](#Hadron "Baryon or Meson") need to have different color, resulting to a colorless hadron.
 E.g. a proton has UUD quarks, with each having a different color.
-Two of these quarks, at a time, continuously, interchange their colors by exchanging a gluon.
+Two of these quarks at a time, but continuously, interchange their colors by exchanging a gluon.
 Gluon becomes the force carrying particles between these quarks, mediating the strong nuclear force.